 - Tuk Tuk is also available and reasonable to move around by this three-wheeler for short distances.

 - Mostly all top attractions and Sri Lanka sightseeing admission fee is high.
-If you’re on a tight budget instead of those you can explore many pristine beaches in a free of cost.
+If you’re on a tight budget instead of those you can explore many pristine beaches free of cost.

 Are You On Pinterest?
-Pin These For Later Read!
+Click To Save For Later Read!

 Any other thoughts or more information about a trip to Sri Lanka?
 Share your experiences in comments!